-Nothing is ever as it seems: despite Sino-Japanese tensions caused by a dispute over some uninhabited island, 29% of survey respondent from mainland China ranked Japan as their top travel destination.
-That is an 18% increase from 2013.
+Nothing is ever as it seems: despite Sino-Japanese tensions caused by a dispute over some uninhabited island, 29% of survey respondents from mainland China ranked Japan as their top travel destination in 2023.
+That is an 18% increase from previous years.

 First, in 2013, the yen fell about 22% against the US dollar while the yuan appreciated almost 3% against the dollar.
 This translated into Japan becoming a shopping heaven for rich Chinese tourists.
 Vivian Hong, president of Travelzoo’s China operation, Travelzoo Lv You Zu stated that while in Japan those shoppers would buy a wide range of products from Louis Vuitton bags to $1000 rice cookers.

-Second, Japan has been a hot destination for tourists coming from Hong-Kong and Taiwan because of the country being only at a short flight distance and having a very particular culture.
+Second, Japan has been a hot destination for tourists coming from Hong Kong and Taiwan because of the country being only a short flight distance and having a very particular culture.
 Meanwhile, mainlands Chinese have discovered themselves fond of the country’s scenery, food and atmosphere.
-That discovery was eased by laxer visa restrictions applied after the 2012 earthquake.

-A shift in the current tourist trends: Hong-Kong and Thailand on the rise.
+A shift in the current tourist trends: Hong Kong and Thailand are on the rise.

-Travelzoo is present in mass market around the globe except in China where it targets only wealthy tourists with income superior to $50000.
-There is a shift in the most favourite destination for that market segment, places like Australia, The Maldives are losing popularity while Hong-Kong and Thailand see no significant increase in the number of mass-market tourists as reported by Travelzoo.
+Travelzoo is present in the mass market around the globe except in China where it targets only wealthy tourists with income superior to $50000.
+There is a shift in the most favourite destination for that market segment, places like Australia, The Maldives are losing popularity while Hong Kong and Thailand see no significant increase in the number of mass-market tourists as reported by Travelzoo.

-They were fifth last year; they are second this year in Travelzoo’s top destination list for Chinese travelers: the U.S. People going to the U.S usually visit campuses and do some outlet shopping like Mr. Xuan, bringing his 13-year-old son this summer to visit colleges, Disneyland and Universal Studios.
+They were fifth last year; they are second this year in Travelzoo’s top destination list for Chinese travellers: the U.S. People going to the U.S. usually visit campuses and do some outlet shopping like Mr Xuan, bringing his 13-year-old son this summer to visit colleges, Disneyland and Universal Studios.
 His family has also planned to buy some clothing in outlet malls.

 Chinese develop a knack for outbound tourism, but what of foreigners visiting China?